tmager/Composte/README.md

 port only sees outgoing traffic, while the interactive port sees both incoming and outgoing traffic.

+__Docker__

+We also provide a Dockerfile describing a container that runs a Composte Server.
+The container listens on port 5000 and 5001.

+The following is a reiteration of what was required to successfully run the container with output persistence in our development environment.
+We may be wrong in the general case.

+If you wish to retain logs, you must mount a directory to `/=\ /usr/src/app/logs`.
+If you wish to retain projects, user, etc, you must mount a directory to `/=\ /usr/src/app/data`.

+A standalone invocation of the container might look like this:

+    docker build -t composte-server .
+    docker run -p 127.0.0.1:5000:5001 -p 127.0.0.1:5001:5001 \
+    -v $(pwd)/logs:/=\ /usr/src/logs -v $(pwd)/data:/=\ /usr/src/data \
+    composte-server

 To start a Composte client:

     client_main.py